vgvassilev/clad/docs/userDocs/source/user/DevelopersDocumentation.rst

 =============================

 Clad builds the derivative as an AST, so its statements belong to no file and have nothing a diagnostic can point at.
-Clad renders a derivative into a buffer it registers with the ``SourceManager``, which gives every generated statement a line and a column, and two switches report through it.
+Clad renders its derivatives into a buffer it registers with the ``SourceManager``, which gives every generated statement a line and a column, and two switches report through it.
+One buffer holds every derivative in the translation unit, so a diagnostic names the buffer rather than the derivative -- which derivative it is comes from a note.
 Both are plugin arguments, so each needs ``-Xclang -plugin-arg-clad -Xclang`` in front.

 ``-Rclad-analysis=<name>``
 --------------------------------